600lyy/url_service/README.md

 # Running the environment

-You need to have Docker installed in your machine, after that, just run this command `docker-compose build && docker-compose up -d`.
+Docker and docker-compose must be installed in your machine, after that, run this command `docker-compose build && docker-compose up -d`.
+Wait 2 seconds for postgresql container to be ready.
+The url shortener can be accessed via http://localhost:5000/